 To discover tanzanite is a moment I never forget!
-One day, a few years back we travel to Canada and stop at a shopping mall, near the water.
+One day, a few years back we traveled to Canada and stopped at a shopping mall, near the water.
 We walk around, passing time until it is time for our boat trip.
-When my eye catches the most bluish earrings I ever saw in my life.
+My eye catches the most bluish earrings I ever saw in my life.
 It is love at first sight.
 The color of the gemstones is so intense that I want to buy them.
 The lady in the shop tells me that the earrings are made of tanzanite, the most bluish gemstone in the world.

 You find Tanzanite only in Tanzania

 You find Tanzanites only in Tanzania, at the foot of the Kilimanjaro mountain.
 It’s the only commercial mine in the world and only in about 20 square kilometers or 12 square miles, this gemstone is found.
-This area is in the middle of the Masai area (a local tribe) and they know this gemstone already for a long time and never realize its value of the stones.
+This area is in the middle of the Masai area (a local tribe) and they have known this gemstone for a long time and never realized the value of the stones.

 This gemstone was formed about 585 million years ago (give or take) by a large tectonic activity or earthquake and intense heat in this region.
 Due to that tectonic activity and earthquake, Mount Kilimanjaro was formed, together with tanzanite.

 In 1967 Mr. Manuel de Souza ‘discovered’ this gem.
 He was an Indian tailor and was looking in Tanzania for gemstones and gold.
 Obviously, he had no idea where to look and what to look for.
 The story is that one day he was strolling in the hills around Mount Kilimanjaro.
 To be honest, the surroundings are beautiful there, but there was no reason to look for gemstones or gold at that place.